+require-match

-require-match [boolean] (optional) If regex does not match any lines in the file and append-line is not set, an error will be raised if require-match is true (default: false).
+[boolean] (optional) If regex does not match any lines in the file and append-line is not set, an error will be raised if require-match is true (default: false).

+replacement

-replacement [string] (optional) The string used to replace the relevant portion of the matched line.
-The string is first expanded by replacing any occurrences of {version} with the project version, and then any backreferences to capturing groups in the regex are expanded.
+[string] (optional) The string used to replace the relevant portion of the matched line.
+The string is first expanded by replacing any occurrences of {fieldname} placeholders with the values provided by the template-fields step (see above), and then any backreferences to capturing groups in the regex are expanded.